niplav/site/text_reviews.md

 Two things stand out to me from this book:

-1. They mention Tomasik's early writings in a very positive tone, remarking that "It is one of the most interesting and well researched narratives that is not officially published by any organization."
+1. They mention Brian Tomasik's early writings in a very positive tone, remarking that "It is one of the most interesting and well researched narratives that is not officially published by any organization."
 2. After reading it, I remain mostly unshaken in my